code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

   broker-url: vm://embedded-broker?broker.persistent=false
 {% endhighlight %}

-> Note that as the embedded broker gets shut down once the unit test cases are finished, we need to stop our `Sender` and `Receiver` before this happens in order to avoid connection errors.
-This achieved by using the `@DirtiesContext` annotation which closes the `ApplicationContext` after each test.

 Below test case can also be executed after you [install Apache ActiveMQ]({{ site.url }}/jms-apache-activemq-installation.html) on your local system.
 Simply change the <var>'activemq:broker-url'</var> property to point to <var>'tcp://localhost:61616'</var> in case the broker is running on the default URL.

 {% highlight java %}